flyquasar/AppImageDragDrop/README.md

 The script will create a folder called Applications in the home users directory.
 Simply drag and drop an AppImage into that Applications folder, which will create a desktop entry.

+If an AppImage is moved from or deleted from the ~/Applications it will remove the .desktop entry.

 Script creates and uses a script made systemd service, to you only need to manually run the script once.
 # Demo